 LESSONS TO BE LEANRED

-The key elements of learning in this case are around the recognition and response to coercive and controlling behaviour and stalking by victims, the community and professionals and the practice of routine, sensitive and clinical inquiry within agency contact with potential victims around domestic abuse and sexual violence.
+The key elements of learning in this case are around the recognition and response to coercive and controlling behaviour and stalking by victims by the community and professionals and the practice of routine, sensitive and clinical inquiry within agency contact with potential victims around domestic abuse and sexual violence.

 The review has also highlighted that particularly within some groups in society, the recognition of coercive and controlling behaviours may be further inhibited by barriers such as culture, access to mainstream services and personal experience and this should be considered within any future campaigns to ensure that these potential barriers are addressed.